 Election of the Board of Directors

-Credit institutions’ board members are required to demonstrate the kind of reliability and professionalism and to fulfil the fit and proper criteria specified in the Act on Credit Institutions and official regulations as well as OP Financial Group's internal instructions.
+Credit institutions’ board members are required to demonstrate the kind of reliability and professionalism and to fulfil the fit and proper criteria specified in the Act on Credit Institutions and official regulations.
 Board members are subject to a regular Fit & Proper assessment.

 Members of the Board of Directors

-Personal and other details of the Board members can be found at op.fi (EN) > OP Financial Group > Debt Investors > Corporate Governance (OP Mortgage Bank) > Board members.
+Personal data, key work experience and the most significant other relevant positions of the Board members can be found on OP Financial Group’s debt investors pages at www.op.fi > OP Financial Group > Debt investors > Corporate Governance (OP Corporate Bank) > Board members.

 Independence of Board members

-All of the members of the Board of Directors are executive members dependent on the company and its shareholder (OP Cooperative).
-Vesa Aho, Board Chair, is member of the Executive Board of the company’s parent entity, OP Cooperative, and OP Cooperative’s CFO and CEO.
-Hanno Hirvinen, Group Treasurer, acts as a board member.
+All of the members of the Board of Directors are executive members dependent on the company and/or its shareholder (OP Cooperative).